ElpisTser/local-network-text-transfer/README.md

 ## 📱 Mobile App

 - Built with **React Native** using **Expo**
+- Includes a **connection screen**:
-- Lets the user input text and send it to the server
+  - Lets the user input the server address manually
+  - Sends a `GET /ping` request to verify connectivity
+  - Displays success or error messages based on the response
 - Uses **axios** to send requests
-- Current IP/port is hardcoded using a local `config.js` file

 ---